- Corporate reputation is arguably a company’s most valuable intangible asset.

 In the example above you can see that the longer query of "when to plant tomatoes" has a higher conversion rate than the simple phrase "tomato plant."
 The even more specific phrase "why are my tomato plants turning yellow" has a smaller number of searches but a much higher conversion rate.
 The phrase "tomato plant" is so simple it gets swallowed up in the generalness of the search, while the second and third phrases target more of the specific search results and bring people to your company.

-When stakeholders do successfully find your brand through search engines, what content will they be seeing?
+When stakeholders do successfully find your brand through search engines, what content will they see?

 Has your organization been receiving negative or positive press?
 It’s sad but true; even corporations with the best reputations sometimes have to dig for positive press, whereas negative press is always abundantly front and center.
 Also, consider that reviews are an increasingly important type of positive or negative press.